-Annex C (p45 of the Handbook) provides a summary of the requirements of the handbook in list form, along with a link to the complete section.
+Part 8 (p53 of the Handbook) provides a summary of the requirements of the handbook in list form, along with a link to the complete section.
 Just like the above information, it should not be used as a substitute for the full handbook, but some users will find it a helpful reference tool.

-It contains sections on Top 10 musts for chairs and other trustees, roles and responsibilities, main requirements, delegated authorities and audit requirements.
+It contains sections on Top 10 musts for chairs and other trustees, roles and responsibilities, main financial requirements, Internal scrutiny, annual accounts and external audit, delegated authorities and the regulator and intervention.